alex-bochkarev/MATH8100_Project/README.md

 # Course project: Ellipsoid method and National Parks problem.
-This repository contains most of my contributions to the Course project for "MATH8100 Mathematical Programming" course I took Clemson University in December 2018.
+This repository contains most of my contributions to the Course project for "MATH8100 Mathematical Programming" course I took at Clemson University in December 2018.

 Most of the material here is the main code and generated test-instances for the "Ellipsoid algorithm" part of the project.
 For the "National Parks" problem I